unm-historiography/metahistory/essays/thematic/story-and-history.md

   width="50%"
   image-url="The_Venerable_Bede_translates_John_1902.jpg"
   %}

+As newspapers once adapted to changing times and brought onboard the storytelling aspects of narrative history into their product, so might the meta historian benefit from the connective possibilities of story and audience.
+Newspapers went from giving straight forward details, to expanding upon this information in emotional ways that tied audience and event in, “analytical, interpretive, subjective, or contextual reporting.
+Narrative journalism added flavor and texture to these changes.
+In essence, it bridged the gap between explanatory and interpretive writing through storytelling” (Schmidt, p105)

 ### In Support of Narrativity

 Historian Alun Munslow believes the need we feel as humans for a story construct to represent historical events stems from our mental process of discerning information.
 Narrativity creates a modern understanding of past events.

 The public often seeks a story for clarity, “history and fiction, as well as writing and reception, are imaginatively organized.”
 (Munslow, p6) Writers organize source material into a plausible set of circumstances that unfold in a logical way for modern understanding.
 In an ironic set of circumstances, the effort to create a narrative can often led to misbalanced or even wrong portals of what really happened.
 It is a concern to be aware of, but not a red flag to avoid all story tellers of history.
 Careful work by the historian can result in accurate story spaces that inform, entertain, and bring an overall, more academic, public view of historical events.
 Emotional connection form in these instances.
 History stories can create a more compassionate society by such connections of understanding.

 #### Conclusion